I spent two weeks comparing AI tools before I realized I was procrastinating.

 Two reasons.

 Second, fear of picking wrong.
-You think if you choose the wrong AI tool, you’ll waste months and have to start over.
+You think if you choose the wrong AI tool, you will waste months and have to start over.
 In reality, most AI tools do 80% of the same things.
 The difference between the top three options is smaller than you think.
 The cost of picking the wrong one is a few hours of adjustment.
 The cost of picking none is weeks of nothing.

 How to pick yours